Ansfred/Dr.Teeths-Dental-Clinic/README.md

 ## Installation

 ### Step 1 :
-Fork all files from the GitHub Repository (https://github.com/Ansfred/DentalClinic-Management-System)
+Fork all files from the GitHub Repository (https://github.com/Ansfred/DentalClinic-Management-System).
+Install Tkinter (pip install tkinter)
 ***
 ### Step 2 :
 Make a 'database' folder.
 Add a 'clinicDatabase.db' file to it.
 Under the same directory, make a new .sql file and paste the following commands as stated below.